 If you’re happy to transit, you can also reach the Philippines via cities like Bangkok, Singapore, Kuala Lumpur or Hong Kong.
 Some airlines even offer direct flights from these cities to other international airports in the Philippines.
 If you’re flying in from Asia, you might want to consider these international airports, especially if your travel itinerary includes the following:

-Unfortunately, there are no direct flights between New Zealand and the Philippines.
-Most travellers choose to fly to Sydney or transit through South-East Asia and take a direct flight from there.
+There is now a direct flight between New Zealand and the Philippines via Philippine Airlines.
+But you are certainly welcome to choose to fly via Sydney or transit through South-East Asia and take a direct flight from there.

 When booking flights, we highly recommend booking early.
 Flights in the months of December, January and February may be snapped up quickly by Filipinos who return to the country to visit their families for Christmas or Chinese New Year.